Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

     (test_data, runner)
 }
 ```

 This `setup` function now correctly initializes our `ValueSetter` module, making the `admin` address known at the start of every test.

 ## Step 2: Writing a "Happy Path" Test

 Now, let's write our first test to ensure the admin can successfully set the value.
+We use a `TransactionTestCase` to bundle the transaction input with a set of assertions to run after execution.

 ```rust
 use sov_test_utils::{AsUser, TransactionTestCase};